NativeScript/docs-v7/docs/ui/ng-components/ng-SideDrawer/getting-started.md

 ---

 # RadSideDrawer Getting Started
 This article explains how to create a simple RadSideDrawer with Angular.
+The code snippets from this section are available as [a standalone demo application](https://github.com/NativeScript/nativescript-ui-samples-angular).

 > The `RadSideDrawer` is designed to be placed as a single child in your component's HTML.
  This rule excludes the use of a `<ActionBar>` which is not treated as a simple element by NativeScript and can be used with `RadSideDrawer` by placing it at the beginning of the HTML.